Custom tours of castles, cathedrals and historic houses in Kent

 We provide safe chauffeur chaperoned school transfers in Kent, including Benenden, The King’s School Canterbury and Tonbridge School.

 “It makes you feel sort of cheap and titchy.
 Like it’s looking down at you, saying, I’m Canterbury Cathedral, who the hell are you?”

 Explore Churchill's beloved country home

 Visit the home of Sir Winston Churchill.
 Explore the house interior and gardens of this iconic country house.
 Born in Blenheim Palace on 30th November 1874.
 Churchill in 1922 was delighted to discover Chartwell, virtually on Kent’s western boundary.
 The tranquillity of the place captivated him.
 Looking out over the Weald of Kent.
 He said, “I bought Chartwell for that view.”
-The bonus was that the view was also within 25 miles of the House of Commons.
+The bonus was that the view was also within 25 miles of the House of Commons and the War Rooms.

 “A day away from Chartwell is a day wasted”

 Visit Leeds Castle to the east of the village of Leeds near Maidstone.
 A castle has existed on the site since 1119, It is built on islands in a lake formed by the River Len.
 The present castle dates is in the Tudor style and was completed in 1823.
 The grounds include a maze with an exit through a shell grotto.
 There is a golf course and a museum of dog collars!
 There are two castle-themed children’s play areas.